-An angiosarcoma is a rare cancer originating in the blood vessels of the liver.
+This rare cancer originates in the blood vessels of the liver.
 An angiosarcoma may be caused by exposure to vinyl chloride in the workplace, as occurs in the manufacture of polyvinyl chloride (PVC), or by exposure to arsenic.
 However, in most people, no cause is identified.

 Diagnosis and Treatment

-Cholangiocarcinoma in the liver, hepatoblastoma, and angiosarcoma are diagnosed by liver biopsy (removal of a sample of liver tissue with a needle for examination under a microscope—see see Biopsy of the Liver).
+Cholangiocarcinoma in the liver, fibrolamellar carcinoma, hepatoblastoma, and angiosarcoma are diagnosed by liver biopsy (removal of a sample of liver tissue with a needle for examination under a microscope—see Biopsy of the Liver).

-Cholangiocarcinoma of the bile ducts outside the liver is usually diagnosed using special x-ray techniques (such as endoscopic retrograde cholangiopancreatography [ERCP] or percutaneous transhepatic cholangiography) or surgery.
+Cholangiocarcinoma of the bile ducts outside the liver is usually diagnosed using special x-ray techniques (such as endoscopic retrograde cholangiopancreatography [ERCP] or percutaneous transhepatic cholangiography—see Imaging Tests) or surgery.
 In two thirds of people with this type of cancer, the cancer has already spread to nearby lymph nodes by the time it is detected.

 Usually, treatment of these cancers has little effect, and most people die within a few months of when the cancer was detected.
 However, if the cancer is detected relatively early, it may be surgically removed, offering the hope of long-term survival.